evandersondev/injectfy/README.md

 - Register singletons and factories to manage dependencies.
 - Automatically resolve and inject dependencies.
 - Easily unregister dependencies.
+- Cache frequently accessed instances for better performance.
 - Useful for both production and testing (with mock support).

 ## Installation

-Add the following dependency to your pubspec.yaml:
+Add the following dependency to your `pubspec.yaml`:

 ```yaml
 dependencies: